21 Issue Identification and Issue Framing

 • Supporters/allies are people who support your community issue or cause and would be interested in taking some less risky level of action, but likely not action that involves risk.

-Gather as many of these stakeholders or community members (prioritizing the core leadership group and accomplices) together to review the primary and secondary data you gathered to answer a series of questions that will help you to identify the issues that are the most pressing and urgent:
+Gather as many of these stakeholders or community members (prioritizing the core leadership group and accomplices) together to review the primary and secondary data you compiled to answer a series of questions that will help you to identify the issues that are the most pressing and urgent:

 • What are the issues that are shared by the community?